-txclk Transmitter clock (Internal Signal).
+txclk Transmitter clock (internal signal).

-rxclk Receiver base clock (Internal Signal).
+rxclk Receiver base clock (internal signal).

-xcki operation.
-Input from XCK pin (internal Signal).
-Used for synchronous slave
+xcki Input from XCK pin (internal signal).
+Used for synchronous slave operation.

-xcko Clock output to XCK pin (Internal Signal).
+xcko Clock output to XCK pin (internal signal).
 Used for synchronous master operation.

-f osc XTAL pin frequency (System Clock).
+fosc XTAL pin frequency (system clock).

-17.4.1 Internal Clock Generation - The Baud Rate Generator
+5.17.2.1 Internal Clock Generation - The Baud Rate Generator

 Internal clock generation is used for the asynchronous and the synchronous master modes of operation.
-The description in this section refers to Figure 17-2 on page 173.
+The description in this section refers to Figure 5-70.

-The USART Baud Rate Register (UBRRn) and the down-counter connected to it function as a programmable prescaler or baud rate generator.
-The down-counter, running at system clock ( $f{osc}$ ), is loaded with the UBRRn value each time the counter has counted down to zero or when the UBRRLn Register is written.
+The USART baud rate register (UBRRn) and the down-counter connected to it function as a programmable prescaler or baud rate generator.
+The down-counter, running at system clock ( $f{osc}$ ), is loaded with the UBRRn value each time the counter has counted down to zero or when the UBRRnL register is written.
 A clock is generated each time the counter reaches zero.
-This clock is the baud rate generator clock output (= $f{osc}/(UBRRn+1)$ ).
-The Transmitter divides the baud rate generator clock output by 2, 8 or 16 depending on mode.
-The baud rate generator output is used directly by the Receiver's clock and data recovery units.
+This clock is the baud rate generator clock output (= $f{osc}$ /(UBRRn+1)).
+The transmitter divides the baud rate generator clock output by 2, 8 or 16 depending on mode.
+The baud rate generator output is used directly by the receiver's clock and data recovery units.
 However, the recovery units use a state machine that uses 2, 8 or 16 states depending on mode set by the state of the UMSELn, U2Xn and DDR\XCKn bits.

-Table 17-1 on page 174 contains equations for calculating the baud rate (in bits per second) and for calculating the UBRRn value for each mode of operation using an internally generated clock source.
+Table 5-72 contains equations for calculating the baud rate (in bits per second) and for calculating the UBRRn value for each mode of operation using an internally generated clock source.